craftcms/docs/docs/commerce/3.x/upgrading.md

 In order to improve compatibility with payment gateways and tax systems, custom adjuster types have been deprecated.

 Custom adjusters must extend the included <api:craft\commerce\adjusters\Discount>, <api:craft\commerce\adjusters\Shipping>, or <api:craft\commerce\adjusters\Tax>.

+## Discount Category Matching

+The way discounts can match product categories has changed.

+Before Commerce 3, a category relationship field needed to be present for a product match.
+In Commerce 3 this is more flexible, as the categories may be selected and used as the source or the target for the match.
+You’ll need to evaluate any existing discounts to be ensure they’re are applied as intended.